-The anticipated level of underspend should be forecast monthly throughout the year using the anticipated cash limit expense code (which at the time of writing is the Integra expense code 4038-000).
-Restricted grants & investments must be used for their specific activity/purpose and any restricted grant balances carried forward at year end will be drawdown in full in M1 (April) of the following financial year.
-Variations are changes to the total amount of expenditure Variations are changes to the total amount of expenditure across a Directorate, service or the Council as a whole that results in a change to the Council's overall level of resources as set out in the Revenue Budget Report that is approved by Council.
-Any changes to the overall level of resources set out in the budget must be appropriately approved Changes to the overall level of available resources as per the Budget must be approved in line with the Constitution.
-Requests for variations may be submitted to Council for approval as detailed below: • Under £500,000 and not representing a major change of policy: may be approved by a member of the Senior Management Team or a Director after consulting with the Head of Accounting and informing the Chair of the relevant Policy Committee where appropriate. • £500,000 and over or representing a major change of policy: may only be approved by Finance Committee in line with the Constitution.
+t The anticipated level of underspend should be forecast monthly throughout the year using the anticipated cash limit expense code (which at the time of writing is the Integra expense code 4038-000).
+6 Restricted grants & investments must be used for their specific activity/purpose and any restricted grant balances carried forward at year end will be drawdown in full in M1 (April) of the following financial year. changes to the total amount of Variations are changes to the total amount of expenditure across a Directorate, service or the Council as a whole that results in a change to the Council's overall level of resources as set out in the Revenue Budget Report that is approved by Council. the overall level Changes to the overall level of available resources as per the Budget must be approved in line with the Constitution.
+Olit in the Requests for variations may be submitted to Council for approval as detailed below: Under £500,000 and not representing a major change of policy: may be approved by a member of the Senior Management Team or a Director after consulting with the Head of Accounting and informing the Chair of the relevant Policy Committee where appropriate. • £500,000 and over or representing a major change of policy: may only be approved by Finance Committee in line with the Constitution.
 These will be proposed by the relevant member of the Senior Management Team actioned by the Head of Accounting.
 It is also good practice to inform the Chair and spokespersons of the relevant Policy Committee.
 Variations requiring support will be presented to the Policy Committees initially and included as part of budget monitoring.
 All approved Virements and Variations must be recorded on the Council's Finance System.
-Cash Limit Adjustments Cash Limit adjustments can be done between services, within a service or between months on the Qtier system.
-If the adjustment does not meet the definition of a virement and is under £100,000, these can be signed off by the relevant Finance Manager (one for each side of the transaction).
-Over £100,000 and a Senior Finance Manager for the Directorate will need to authorise the adjustment.
+Cash Limit adjustments can be done between services, within a service or between months on the Qtier system. l If the adjustment does not meet the definition of a virement and is under £100,000, these can be signed off by the relevant Finance Manager (one for each side of the transaction).
+Over £100,000 and a Senior Finance Manager for the Directorate